 - National Hammer Dulcimer Championship – Third – 2019

 National Bluegrass Banjo Championship

-Professional banjo player, Trevor Smith, Austin, TX, finished in third place at the Winfield bluegrass banjo competition.
-This was his first time to attend the Walnut Valley Festival.
-He said that he has heard about Winfield his whole life – the quality contests and the great campground jam sessions.
-He said that there are a lot of very high-caliber jams and the musicians are very polite and use good etiquette.
-Smith is a member of the Wood & Wire band, and grew up playing classical piano.
-He returned to Austin with a third-place trophy and a Nechville Renaissance Vintage Banjo provided by Nechville Musical Products of Bloomington, MN.
+A professional banjo player, Trevor Smith, Austin, TX, finished in third place for the second straight year at the Winfield bluegrass banjo competition.
+This was his second time to attend the Walnut Valley Festival.
+Having heard about Winfield his whole life, he said it is one of the best pickin’ festivals he’s ever attended.
+He said that the pickin’ at Winfield is unrivaled.
+Smith is a member of the Wood & Wire band, whose album, North of Despair, received a Grammy nomination for Best Bluegrass Album in 2018.
+In his spare time, he likes to do some freshwater fishing.
+He returned to Austin with a third-place trophy and a Deering White Lotus Banjo provided by Deering Banjo Company of Spring Valley, CA.

 - National Bluegrass Banjo Championship – Third – 2018